“That’s the most selfish idea I’ve ever heard!”

 - To enrich your abilities as the spiritual leader of your family.

-- To gain wisdom, you can use as a husband and parent.
+- To gain wisdom, you can use as a spouse, parent or grandparent.

-- Give a copy of “Stand Firm” to men the first time they visit your SS class.
+- Give a copy of “Stand Firm” to folks the first time they visit your SS class.

 - Give a copy to a neighbor, coworker or friend.

 - Use relevant truths you pick up from reading it to start a spiritual conversation with someone in your sphere of influence.

-If you are a “Stand Firm” reader, please share your ideas.
+If you are a “Stand Firm” or “Journey” reader, please share your ideas.
 Or, if you pick one up this Sunday, share what you experience after reading a few entries.